 Student Tour Packages Accommodation

 We will provide three-star hotel accommodation in Pokhara, Chitwan, Lumbini and city area.
 The hotel will be on sharing basis including breakfast and dinner at that hotel.
 During the remote area, we will provide best available lodge with hot shower on sharing basis.
 The accommodation will be comfortable, clean and private.

 We will provide three-times meals per day.
 Most of the days, the breakfast and dinner will be served at the same hotel or guesthouse but this could change as per the travel itinerary.
 The lunch will be served on the way.
 You will be served by Nepali authentic food and other international food such as Continental, Chinese, Indian and so on.

 Physical Fitness & Walking Experience

 We have some hiking packages for students.
 During hiking student needs to walk around 6-7 hours per day.
 So, normal fitness level is necessary for such types of the hike.
 Regular exercise before trekking is highly recommended to complete the trek successfully.
 If the student has any major health problem such as high blood pressure, heart problem; we highly recommend them to consult with the doctor before hiking.

 The pioneer Accessible Trekking Trail Nepal developed at the initiation of Nepal Tourism Board falls in between Himalayan Deurali Resort, Naudanda, Kaskikot of Annapurna Village, and Deurali of Pokhara in Lekhnath Metropolitan City.
 The Accessible Trekking Trail Nepal aims to promote and ensure tourist destinations, products and services are accessible to all people, regardless of their physical limitations or disabilities of age.

-This fairly moderate 1.24 km length and 6 feet width trail are built at an elevation of 1,600 meters in a peaceful and pristine natural atmosphere and perched on the northwest of Pokhara.
+This fairly moderate 1.24 km length and 6 feet width trail is built at an elevation of 1,600 meters in a peaceful and pristine natural atmosphere and perched on the northwest of Pokhara.
 The trail offers a panoramic view of Mt.
 Dhaulagiri and across Mt.
 Annapurna to Mt.
 Manaslu.
 The trail route audited by Great Himalaya Trails is specially designed for wheelchair users, senior citizens, and slow walkers.
 There are signposts, basic infrastructures, etc. throughout the trail to ensure visitors’ safety and enhancement of their trip experience.